 Fairtrade and Human Rights

 As well as environmental protections, Fairtrade Standards require farmers and producers to work in a way that safeguards human rights.
 Growers may not allow anyone younger than 15 to work for them and anyone under 18 is not allowed to work in a way that interferes with their education.
 No forced labour may be used.
-Gender equality is being addressed, with training programmes and schemes to empower women and strict policies against gender-based bullying and violence.
+Gender equality is also addressed, with training programmes and schemes to empower women and strict policies against gender-based bullying and violence.

 The Fairtrade Premium is set aside in a community fund which can then be used for social benefit.
 Fairtrade growers must come together to form a co-operative.
 Representatives from the co-operative then decide how the Premium is spent.
 It is often reinvested in community and education projects.